mostafa-aboghaly/vanilla-js-50-projects/README.md

 This repository contains 50 mini JavaScript projects built with **HTML**, **CSS**, and **Vanilla JavaScript**.

 These projects were part of my learning journey to strengthen my skills in DOM manipulation, events, functions, and UI building.
-Some were built by following online tutorials and courses, while others were modified or created from scratch as personal challenges.
+Most were built by following online tutorials and courses.

 ---